Skip to main content

 How to ask a transaction question in Keeper.

-If you want to ask your client a question that is not related to a transaction, you can do this from the Non-Transaction Questions report in the Questions for Client section.
+If you want to ask your client a question that is not related to a specific transaction, you can do this from the Non-Transaction Questions area of your Client Communications at the top of the page.
 You can even set these up to be recurring - e.g., for bank statement requests.

-Here, you'll be prompted to add a contact.
-Contacts are the people you communicate with for each client.
-You can have multiple contacts for each client, and you can have contacts with access to multiple client files.
+You can have multiple contacts for each client, and you can have contacts with access across multiple client's.

-Here we recommend sending the Intro Email template to introduce your clients to their new Client Portal.
+We recommend sending the Intro Email template to introduce your clients to their new Client Portal!

 Sending your client emails in Keeper.

-Once your client responds, you'll see their answer in the reports in the Questions for Client section.
+Once your client responds, you'll see their answer under Client Communication and on the Client List.

 If it's a transaction question, you can reclassify the transaction directly from Keeper.
 You can also append the client's answer to the memo, or respond if you need more information – just by clicking the client's answer.

-Once you have made all the changes you need, you should mark the question resolved by checking the box next to their response.
-This will archive the question from Keeper and hide it from your Client Portal.
+Once you have made all the changes you need, you should mark the question resolved by checking the checkmark circle next to their response.
+This will archive the question in Keeper and remove it from your Client Portal.

 That's it for the close - now onto the Management Reports!